rangle/angular-training-slides/slides/src/content/unit-testing.md

 <!-- .slide: id="unit-testing-spying-to-check-url" -->
 ## Using the Spy to Check the URL

-- The following test checks that the correct URL is being used.
+- The following test checks that the correct URL is being used

 ```ts
 it('should be called with http://localhost:3000/todos', () => {